Patreon/platform-documentation/source/includes/_webhooks_v2.md

     "attributes": {
       "triggers": ["members:create", "members:delete"],
       "uri": "https://www.example2.com",
-      "is_paused": "false" // <- do this if you’re attempting to send missed events, see NOTE in Example Webhook Payload },
+      "paused": "false" // <- do this if you’re attempting to send missed events, see NOTE in Example Webhook Payload }
-  },
+  }
 }
 ```